-Kickstart Your Savings with these Simple Money Saving Challenges
+Kickstart Your Savings with these Simple Money-Saving Challenges

-When it comes to saving money, whether it’s for a holiday, an emergency fund, or just for extra spending in the house, I believe it’s not so much about the money as it is about discipline.
+When it comes to saving money, whether it’s for a holiday, an emergency fund, or just for extra spending on the house, I believe it’s not so much about the money as it is about discipline.

-Tips before starting your next money-saving challenges
+Tips before starting your next money-saving challenge

 Find a purpose for your challenge.

 Sure, there’s nothing like the idea of a thousand dollars at the end of the year as enough motivation.
-But if you treat your money-saving challenge like a game, you’ll find it more exciting.
+But if you treat your money-saving challenge like a game, you’ll find it even more exciting.

 Make sure it’s separate from your usual spending account.